‘Virtual photography,’ once obscure, is now on the rise

 Flickr announced this week that it will be adding a new category to its platform: virtual photography.
-“Photographs” captured in video games or other virtual platforms like Second Life will now have a place on Flickr alongside other photos, illustrations and artworks, and screenshots.
-It’s a big sign that the once-niche genre is on the rise.
+“Photographs” captured in video or other virtual platforms like Second will now have a place on Flickr alongside other photos, illustrations and artworks, and screenshots.
+It’s a big that the once-niche genre is on the rise.

 What is virtual photography?

-As modern video games have become more visually impressive and photorealistic, developers have added photo modes to let players show off the beauty of the world around them.
+As modern video games have become more visually impressive and photorealistic, developers have added photo modes to let players off the of the world around them.
 This has created an increasingly popular photographic sub-genre called virtual photography (or just video game photography).

 Related: ’35mm’ is a photography-themed videogame set in a post-apocalyptic world

-Some games, like Horizon Zero Dawn, The Last of Us Part 2, Spider-Man: Miles Morales, and Red Dead Redemption 2, enable the player to pause the game, position the camera anywhere, adjust camera settings like the depth of field, and even pose the character how they like.
-It allows for a huge amount of creativity, and it’s what separates virtual photography from simple screenshots.
+Some games, like Horizon Zero Dawn, The Last of Us Part 2, Spider-Man: Miles Morales, and Red Dead Redemption 2, enable the player to pause the game, position the camera anywhere, adjust camera settings like the depth of field, and even pose the how they like.
+It allows for a huge amount of , and it’s what separates virtual photography from simple screenshots.

 What does this mean for Flickr users?